Degman1/RestaurantManagementSystem/README.md

 Properties:
 - `tableID: number | undefined` - the id of the table to which the customer is assigned, undefined if no table
-- `state: FiniteStateMachine` - keeps track of the customer states and state transitions: <"waitlisted", "seated", "ordered", "eating", "payed", "inactive">
+- `state: FiniteStateMachine` - keeps track of the customer states and state transitions: <"waitlisted", "seated", "inactive">

 Methods: ...